-#1 year fixed rate savings best rates#1 year fixed rate isas best rates#market index#1 year fixed rate bonds best rates#1 year fixed rate isa bonds best rates#1 year fixed rate savings rates#one year fixed rate isa best ratesrating
+#one year fixed rate isa best rates#1 year fixed rate savings best rates#1 year fixed rate isa bonds best rates#1 year fixed rate isas best rates#m&g funds#1 year fixed rate savings rates#stock trading#1 year fixed rate bonds best ratesrating

 If you’re new to investing, you might be wary of buying individual stocks.
 Mutual funds offer an alternative way to build your portfolio.
 But just what are they?
 Mutual funds offer a way for a group of investors to effectively pool their money so they can invest in a wider variety of investment vehicles and take advantage of professional money management through the purchase of one mutual fund share.
 When you buy a mutual fund share, you’re investing in stocks, bonds and other securities that are held within the fund.